 Juicingjournal.com is reader-funded.
 When you purchase products from our links, we may earn an affiliate commission at no additional cost to you.
 Learn more

-The Best NutriBUllet Blender of 2021: Comparison, Reviews & Buying guide
+The Best NutriBUllet Blenders of 2021: Comparison, Reviews & Buying guide

 Are you on the hunt for the best Nutribullet blender?

 I get you.
 Nutribullet products are quite similar.
 Anyone new to the brand will surely have a hard time picking a winner.
 The good news is we’ve already reviewed all the blenders in their catalog.

 The brand has three main product lines—magic bullet, personal, and full-sized models—from their smallest to their largest blender.
 It can go as little as 10oz single-serve cup to as big as 64oz full-sized container.

 It’s also worth noting that there’s only one variant that can make hot soups.
 You’ll learn more about it in a bit.

 Having this in mind will make your decision process quicker and easier.
 Now it’s just a matter of how many servings you need to create and if you’ll be making soups occasionally.

 Here are the top Nutribullet blenders of 2021.